Respond to planning refusal

 Ensure the site is accessible for the inspector's visit.
 If attending a hearing or inquiry, prepare thoroughly.
 Consider whether professional representation is worthwhile.

-The inspector's decision is final unless there's a legal error (challengeable by judicial review within 6 weeks).
+The inspector's decision is final unless there's a legal error (challengeable by statutory review under section 288 of the Town and Country Planning Act 1990 in the High Court, within 6 weeks and with the court's permission).
 If allowed, proceed with your development.
 If dismissed, consider your options.

 For SME developers, the decision to appeal should be commercial, not emotional: